LaurentiuGabriel/gpt-trading-agent/README.md

 - "check house and senate trades for {ticker}" - shows all the trades done by Congress officials for that stock.

 - "get technicals {ticker}" - calculates the major technical indicators and shows them in nice graphs.

+- "get trends {ticker}" - uses GPT-4 to create Google searches related to the {ticker} and checks Google Trends for these queries.

 ### Portfolio Performance
 This page provides a comprehensive overview of your investment activities.
 It includes: